Whoa. Look at that.

 Many of these elements tend to show up in Italian Christmas films, just as American holiday culture shows in ours.

 If you enjoy this type of Italian learning, keep it going during and after the holidays with FluentU.
-This innovative platform lets you watch authentic Italian videos, like TV and movies, news reports, inspiring talks and more, which have been supercharged with language learning tools.

 Get a gingerbread-flavored taste of FluentU Italian with this Kinder Christmas commercial in Italian and this Italian-language interview with Santa Claus—and see just how many valuable Italian language lessons you can learn from two fun little videos!